LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/debugging-logic-errors.rst

 Let's look at a program that has a logical bug.

-This program is designed to take ask the user for the temperature in celsius and then convert it into Kelvin.
+This program is designed to take ask the user for the temperature in Celsius and then convert it into Kelvin.

 Before we get into the code let's think about all the parts: Get a number from the user then use it in a math equation.